 Why is it forbidden?
-It’s proximity to Indo-China border.
+It’s proximity to the Indo-China border.

 One of the highest lakes in the world, Cholamu Lake is off-limits for tourists.

-Also known as Tso Lhamo Lake, it is located only a few kilometres away from the Tibet border and thus, it is among the restricted places in India.
+Also known as Tso Lhamo Lake, it is located only a few kilometers away from the Tibet border and thus, it is among the restricted places in India.